Advertiser Disclosure

 Using points is a great way to book cheap Amtrak tickets.

-Best Ways to Earn Amtrak Points
+Best Ways To Earn Amtrak Points

-At 6,000 points, Select Executive members can get free car rentals.
+From 6,000 points, Select Executive members can get free car rentals.
 Some companies, such as Hertz, Budget, and Enterprise, also offer members the chance to earn Amtrak points if they reserve cars with them.
 When members use their Amtrak membership number, points are credited to their account.

 Image Credit: Amtrak